cmoyates/Genetic-Evolution-Demo-Build/README.md

 See it in action here: https://cmoyates.github.io/Genetic-Evolution-Demo-Build/

-Or check out the repo for the project here: https://github.com/cmoyates/Genetic-Evolution-Demo
+Or check out the repo for the actual project here: https://github.com/cmoyates/Genetic-Evolution-Demo